core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 When a source application endpoint applies multiple OSCORE layers in sequence to protect an outgoing response and it uses an OSCORE Security Context shared with the other application endpoint, then the first OSCORE layer MUST be applied by using that Security Context.

-The sender endpoint protects the response by applying the same OSCORE layers that it removed from the corresponding incoming request, but in the reverse order than the one according to which they were removed.
+The sender endpoint protects the response by applying the same OSCORE layers that it removed from the corresponding incoming request, but in the reverse order than the one according to which those layers were removed.

-In case the response is an error response, the sender endpoint protects it by applying the same OSCORE layers that it successfully removed from the corresponding incoming request, but in the reverse order than the one according to which they were removed.
+In case the response is an error response, the sender endpoint protects it by applying the same OSCORE layers that it successfully removed from the corresponding incoming request, but in the reverse order than the one according to which those layers were removed.

 ## Processing of an Incoming Response {#incoming-responses}

-The recipient endpoint removes the same OSCORE layers that it added when protecting the corresponding outgoing request, but in the reverse order than the one according to which they were added.
+The recipient endpoint removes the same OSCORE layers that it added when protecting the corresponding outgoing request, but in the reverse order than the one according to which those layers were added.

-When doing so, the possible presence of an OSCORE option in the decrypted response following the removal of an OSCORE layer is not treated as an error situation, unless it occurs after having removed as many OSCORE layers as were added in the corresponding outgoing request.
+When doing so, the possible presence of an OSCORE Option in the decrypted response following the removal of an OSCORE layer is not treated as an error situation, unless it occurs after having removed as many OSCORE layers as were added in the corresponding outgoing request.
 In such a case, the endpoint MUST stop processing the response.

 # OSCORE Processing of the Hop-Limit Option # {#sec-hop-limit}